 If you are interested, the furniture in the room includes:

 - 7 Elfa Drawer systems (from the Container Store) which line the back wall.
 All my supplies, punches, ink, and stamps (wood, cling and polymer) are stored in various-sized, platinum mesh drawers.
-The units are topped with butcher block, on which I have cutters, my laminator, and my camera set-up (hence the BLUE background for all my card photos!).
+The units are topped with butcher block, on which I have cutters, my laminator, and my camera set-up.

 - 2 large, stainless steel Metro Commercial shelving units (from the Container Store) hold my paper/envelopes (and one holds my Bernina and sewing supplies).
 These units are very durable and highly mobile when on wheels.